apache/myfaces-extcdi/examples/jsf-examples/hello_myfaces-codi_jsf20/README.txt

 mvn clean install -Denvironment=jee6

-Only open and start this example outside of the rest of the project.
-That's required due to the missing shade support.
+only open and start this example outside of the rest of the project. that's required due to the missing shade support.

 For remote debugging:
 MAVEN_OPTS
 -XX:MaxPermSize=256m -Xmx1024m -Xdebug -Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_socket,address=5005,server=y,suspend=n

+application server hints:

+manual glassfish deployment:
+cd [example root]
+mvn clean install -Denvironment=jee6
+//cd target to see the war-file - in case of demo-apps the file is usually very small < 1mb asadmin start-domain asadmin deploy "[path to war-file]"
+//find out the name of the deployed application(s): asadmin list-applications
+//start the browser and enter the url http://localhost:8080/[name of the deployed applications]
+//enjoy the application

+//undeploy an application:
+asadmin undeploy [name of the deployed applications]

+//stop the domain
+asadmin stop-domain